rafaelhlima/remove_blank_cells/README.md

 All forms of contribution are welcome!
 However, at the current stage of the project the priorities are:

 * Translation of the [POT file](Translation/rb_strings.pot) to support more locales.
-Currenty the extension supports “en-US”, “hu-HU”, “pl-PL”, “pt-BR” and “sv-SE”.
+Currently the extension supports “en-US”, “hu-HU”, “pl-PL”, “pt-BR” and “sv-SE”.
 Translated PO files are located in the folder [/Source/po/](Source/po/).
 Please submit PO files either as a merge request or as an issue with the attached PO file.
 * Improvement to the icons design, so that they are more similar to the Colibre or Breeze icon sets.
 * Testing and Bug fixing.